 The plan is considered to be in critical status because it has funding problems.
-More specifically, the plan's actuary determined that the plan was in critical status last year and over the next 9 years, the plan is projected to have an accumulated funding deficiency starting with the 2017 plan year.
-Also, as required by the Multiemployer Pension Reform Act of 2014, the Plan was certified as being critical and declining status because the plan is in critical status and the actuary determined that the plan is projected to become insolvent in 14 years from January 1, 2016, based upon a specific set of assumptions, including the assumption that all employers that negotiated a rehabilitation plan schedule remain on that schedule.
+More specifically, the plan's actuary determined that the plan was in critical status last year and the plan has an accumulated funding deficiency as of December 31, 2017.
+Also, as required by the Multiemployer Pension Reform Act of 2014 ("MPRA"), the Plan was certified as being in critical and declining status because the plan is in critical status and the actuary determined that the plan is projected to become insolvent within 13 years from January 1, 2018, based upon a specific set of assumptions, including the assumption that all employers that negotiated a rehabilitation plan schedule remain on that schedule.